wezm/wezm.net/content/technical/2019/03/first-3-weeks-of-professional-rust.md

 It's perhaps the combination of working on a foreign codebase and also trying to maximise efficiency when working with others that pushed me to seek out better tooling for work use.
-There is a ongoing to work to improve the RLS so I may still come back to Neovim and I continue to use it for personal projects.
+There is ongoing to work to improve the RLS so I may still come back to Neovim and I continue to use it for personal projects.